ventojs/webstorm-vento/statemachine-v2.md

 state "{{" as open9
 state "}}" as close9
     open9 --> for
+grFor: For

-state "For" as grFor {
+state grFor {
     state "/for" as cfor
     for --> await
     await --> forValue